GoogleCloudPlatform/fda-mystudies/Terraform/README.md

     in the G Suite Domain:

     -   {PREFIX}-org-admins@{DOMAIN}.com: This group has administrative access to the entire org.

-    -   {PREFIX}-devops-owners@{DOMAIN}.com: This group has owners access to the devops project.

-    -   {PREFIX}-audit-owners@{DOMAIN}.com: This group has owners access to the audit project.

-    -   {PREFIX}-apps-owners@{DOMAIN}.com: This group has owners access to the apps project.

-    -   {PREFIX}-data-owners@{DOMAIN}.com: This group has owners access to the data project.

-    -   {PREFIX}-networks-owners@{DOMAIN}.com: This group has owners access to the networks project.
+This group can be used in break-glass situations to give humans access to the org to make changes.

-    -   {PREFIX}-firebase-owners@{DOMAIN}.com: This group has owners access to the firebase project.
+    -   {PREFIX}-devops-owners@{DOMAIN}.com: This group has owners access to the devops project to make changes to the CICD project or make changes to the Terraform state.

     -   {PREFIX}-auditors@{DOMAIN}.com: This group has security reviewer (metadata viewer) access to the entire org, as well as viewer access to